-Taj Mahotsav takes place at Shilpgram, the eastern gate of Taj Mahal.
+Taj Mahotsav takes place at Shilpgram, the eastern gate of the Taj Mahal.
 It is celebrated in February every year from 18 to 27.
-Taj Mahotsav ticket price is Rs.50 for an adult, Rs.10 for children between 5 to 10 years and its free for children up to 5 yrs.
+Taj Mahotsav ticket price is Rs.50 for an adult, Rs.10 for children between 5 to 10 years, and it's free for children up to 5 yrs.
 Foreign tourists can witness the festival for free whereas if a school group of 100 students in school uniform is planning to visit then it has to pay Rs.500.

-1. Art and Craft.
-Artisans from all parts of the country participate in the festival to showcase their handmade artefacts which include stone and wood carved items, handmade carpets, marble decor items, bamboo and brass items, handloom clothes, Lucknowi chikan clothes, Zari work from Benaras and so much more.
+Artisans from all parts of the country participate in the festival to showcase their handmade artifacts which include stone and wood carved items, handmade carpets, marble decor items, bamboo and brass items, handloom clothes, Lucknowi chikan clothes, Zari work from Benaras and so much more.

-2. Culture.
-There are amazing performances organized in the festival by well-known and popular artists from all around the country.
+There are amazing performances organized at the festival by well-known and popular artists from all around the country.
 Celebrity artists like Kumar Sanu, Usha Uthup, Jasbir Jassi along with many renowned folk singers and dancers have graced the event in the past.

-3. Cuisine.
 Besides the eye-delighting architectural marvel Taj Mahal, Agra is also home to many scrumptious street foods and dishes that will definitely delight your taste buds.
-Some of the dishes the one must try at Taj Mahotsav are petha, stuffed parathas, dalmoth, shawarma, and bedai.
+Some of the dishes one must try at Taj Mahotsav are petha, stuffed parathas, Dalmoth, shawarma, and Bedai.

-4. Fun, Frolic and Fair.
 A lot of fun activities await you at Taj Mahotsav.
-One can opt for camel or elephant ride at the festival or may enjoy the swings such as roller coaster, Ferris wheels, and so much more.
+One can opt for a camel or elephant ride at the festival or may enjoy the swings such as roller coasters, Ferris wheels, and so much more.

 By Road.
 In case you are planning to visit Agra via roadways then you may either take an inter-state tourist bus or drive to the city in your personal vehicle.
 There are regular buses from Gwalior, Jaipur, Delhi, Kanpur, and Lucknow.
 The inter-state tourist buses terminate at either Idgah Bus Station which is nearly 8km away from Taj Mahal or at the ISBT Bus Stand which is 12km away from the destination.